-Accidents with commercial trucks typically involve several commercial insurance policies that mandated by the Federal Motor Carrier Safety Administration (FMCSA).
+Accidents with commercial trucks are also very different from typical car accidents because they typically involve several commercial insurance policies that mandated by the Federal Motor Carrier Safety Administration (FMCSA).
 These commercial policies do not follow the same rules as the auto policies required for passenger vehicles in the State of Florida.
 They are required to carry insurance with higher limits than standard vehicle drivers.
 For example, FMCSA requires $750,000 primary liability coverage for trucks that weigh more than 10,001 pounds that carry non-hazardous property.
 Trucks weighing less than 10,000 pounds that carry hazardous materials are required carry liability coverage of at least $5 million.